wbmccool/dynamite-images/README.md

 All parameters are optional though most have defaults set for any particular rendered string of text (positioning, color, etc.) The final url must be properly urlencoded (e.g. newlines encoded as %0A, spaces as %20, etc.).
 The included `edit.html` will encode your selected parameters automatically and is a good place to experiment with the syntax.

 You can add more than one text layer by utilizing the URL parameter array notation. e.g., you could use `?text[0]=FirstLayer&left[0]=400&text[1]=SecondLayer&left[1]=300` to specify the configuration settings for each layer within its array index.
 Either specify each array index explicitly (`text[0]=1&text[1]=2`) or implicitly (`text[]=1&text[]=2`) but do not mix the two approaches.
 Again, experiment with `edit.html` to get a sense of how multiple layers work.
+The local and debug parameters are exceptions: they should not be passed as array parameters.

 Finally, clicking on the preview image `edit.html` will set the X/Y offset, placing the text above, below, or centered on a point according to the alignment settings.
 Doing this will automatically set the X alignment/text-align property to `left` but you can still change it to center or right align and further adjust the X offset from there.

 <h3>Text Encoding</h3>

-By default, the copyable output code from the `edit.html` will not fully urlencode certain templating tags, leaving the tags and spaces inside of them intact.
+By default, the copyable `Output Code` from the `edit.html` will not fully urlencode certain templating tags, leaving the tags and spaces inside of them intact.
 This allows you to paste that code into a batch mailer that supports personalization/tag interpretation such that every user will get an image customized with their own data.
 The tags formats currently included are:
 - `{{ EXAMPLE }}`: i.e. a starting delimiter `{{`, any internal spaces or code, and then an ending delimiter `}}`
 - `%%EXAMPLE%%`: i.e. a starting delimiter `%%`, any internal spaces or code, and then an ending delimiter `%%`
 - `{% EXAMPLE %}`: i.e. a starting delimiter `{%`, any internal spaces or code, and then an ending delimiter `%}`